edibotopic/edibotopic-website/content/blog/2023-09-17-misdirected-science.md

 - Public perception is influenced by the rhetoric of science.
-If a technology is being marketed as important then scientific research on the technology that doesn't test its efficacy may lend legitimacy to that technology, especially when the science is motivated by an untested claim to efficacy.
+If a technology is being marketed as important then scientific research on the technology that doesn't test its efficacy directly, and even *assumes passively that it is efficacious*, may lend unwarranted scientific legitimacy to that technology.

 In popular discourse there is sometimes a skepticism about applied sciences like food science.
 I think these criticisms are often